simbayippy/CVWO-CoffeeHoursFE/README.md

 ##**Techstack**

 FE:
-nextjs + react framework. a mix of typescript and js was used. additional frameworks installed: react toastify for notifications user's avatar: dicebear.com's api
+-nextjs + react framework. a mix of typescript and js was used.
+-additional frameworks installed: react toastify for notifications -user's avatar: dicebear.com's api

 hosted on netlify

 BE:
-rails 7
+-rails 7

 Auth:
-Auth0's framework
+-Auth0's framework

 ##**Timeline**